polyedre/amit/README.md

 # Amit

 Amit is an enumeration framework to help pentesters.
 All the scans are done in threads.
-And the results can be visualized using `list targets` and `list machines` commands.
+And the results can be visualized using `list domains` and `list machines` commands.

 ## Usage